 What are the added values of applying a human rights based approach to combatting malnutrition and related diseases?
 Moderator: Brigit Toebes, Global Health Law, Groningen Research Centre, Faculty of Law, Groningen University

-13:10 - 13:15 Closure Wenche Barth Eide, Coordinator of FoHRC- Food, Human Rights and Corporations
+Concluding remarks and closure of the seminar Wenche Barth Eide, Coordinator of FoHRC-Food, Human Rights and Corporations

 13:15 - 14:00 Sandwich lunch and mingling